From Prompts to Context

 return "<conversation_state>\n" + "\n".join(lines) + "\n</conversation_state>"

-This 50-100 token block tells the model what turn it's on, what phase the conversation is in, what time of day it is, and which tools it already called.
+This 50-100 token block provides information about what turn the model is on, what phase the conversation is in, what time of day it is, and which tools it already called.

-I spend the most engineering time on retrieved information, the RAG layer.
-External knowledge from documents, databases, and APIs gets injected on-demand, and the design decision I keep coming back to is to let the model pull what it needs via tool calls rather than front-loading everything.
-The tricky part is evaluating retrieval quality, because the model's output can fail for reasons that have nothing to do with what you retrieved, and standard metrics like recall@k don't capture whether the retrieved context actually helped the model reason correctly.
+I spend the most engineering time here.
+External knowledge from documents, databases, and APIs gets injected on-demand, and the design decision I keep coming back to is to let the model pull what it needs via tool calls rather than front-loading everything (unless latency is a concern).
+RAG is time-consuming also because of quality evaluation, as the model's output can fail for reasons that have nothing to do with what you retrieved, and standard metrics like recall@k don't capture whether the retrieved context actually helped the model reason correctly.
 Part 2 goes deep on retrieval and evaluation.

 @tool